IntelLabs/scenario_execution/libs/scenario_execution_nav2/README.md

-# Scenario Execution Library for Gazebo
+# Scenario Execution Library for Nav2

-The `scenario_execution_nav2` package provides actions to interact with the nav2.
+The `scenario_execution_nav2` package provides actions to interact with the [nav2](https://docs.nav2.org/) navigation stack.

 It provides the following scenario execution library: